Marken-Foo/shogi-translations/suginami/201220-lishogi-updates.md

 ## Sincere wishes and personal talk ##

 Matchmaking is harsh.
 Although I sit there every night trying to wait for a rated game as best I can, matches usually don't come.
-I'm writing this post at Japanese nighttime while watching the top page of lishogi, but there are fewer than 10 ongoing real-time games, even including bots, and it feels sad and lonely.
+I'm writing this post at night in Japan while watching the main page of lishogi, but there are fewer than 10 ongoing real-time games, even including bots, and it feels sad and lonely.

 With a framework based on lichess, the functionality and design are more than sufficient; rather, there are areas where it's more developed than other sites.
 Yet, there are few people.